 Used in all types of industries, plastics provide versatility and strength across a wide range of applications, from automotive body parts to human body parts.
 Each application requires a unique manufacturing process that can mold the part based on specifications.

 Both injection molding and 3D printing are additive manufacturing processes that create highly complex parts using near-identical product runs.
 Manufacturers can choose from a broad selection of plastics and thermoplastic materials to perform either process, but there are a few applications where injection molding or 3D printing is preferred.
 If you're choosing which technique to use for your organization, consider the following side-by-side comparison.

 When creating components for medical and pharmaceutical devices, manufacturers must meet extremely high standards of quality.
 Since medical equipment and devices directly affect the health and safety of users, parts are subject to stringent regulatory standards for material quality, precision, and traceability.

 How often do you source an injection molder?
 If you are like most companies and project managers, not very often.
-The good news is, once you have selected an injection molder to work with you are likely to stay with them for a long time as long as they keep producing quality plastic parts.
+The good news is, once you have selected on an injection molder to work with, you are likely to stay with them for a long time as long as they keep producing quality plastic parts.